bigandy/11ty-site/src/content/posts/container-queries/index.md

 This would style the `.title` class when the viewport is wider than 600px.
 Otherwise the style will fall back to what is outside of that query.

 ## What is the browser support for Container Queries?
 Browser support for Container Queries (so far this means inline-size based queries) is good in all of the main browsers with the exception of Firefox.
-The next stable Firefox release (due in February 2023) will have support for container queries.
+The next stable Firefox release (due on Valentines Day - 14 February - 2023) will have support for container queries.

 ## What is the future of Container Queries?